Charles Ede - Antiquities Gallery

 Further images

-• (View a larger image of thumbnail 1) Gustav Klimt, Study for 'The Sufferings of Weak Humanity' (Kneeling female nude with outstretched arms) from the Beethoven Frieze, 1902
+• (View a larger image of thumbnail 1) Gustav Klimt, Study for 'The Sufferings of Weak Humanity' from the Beethoven Frieze, 1902

-• (View a larger image of thumbnail 2) Gustav Klimt, Study for 'The Sufferings of Weak Humanity' (Kneeling female nude with outstretched arms) from the Beethoven Frieze, 1902
+• (View a larger image of thumbnail 2) Gustav Klimt, Study for 'The Sufferings of Weak Humanity' from the Beethoven Frieze, 1902

 Read more

-This refined and sensitively rendered drawing is a preparatory study for one of the key allegorical figures in The Sufferings of Weak Humanity, a central section of Gustav Klimt’s celebrated Beethoven Frieze.
-Executed in 1902 for the 14th Exhibition of the Vienna Secession, the Beethoven Frieze stands as one of the defining statements of Viennese Art Nouveau, merging Symbolism, allegory, and the Gesamtkunstwerk ideal.
-The present sheet captures the kneeling female nude whose outstretched arms convey both supplication and yearning; a physical embodiment of human frailty in the face of suffering.
+This refined and sensitively rendered drawing is a preparatory study for one of the key allegorical figures in The Sufferings of Weak Humanity, a central section of Gustav Klimt’s Beethoven Frieze.
+Executed in 1902 for the Fourteenth Exhibition of the Vienna Secession, the Frieze stands among the defining statements of Viennese Art Nouveau, uniting Symbolism, allegory and the Secessionist ideal of the Gesamtkunstwerk.
+Conceived as an immersive decorative cycle inspired by Beethoven’s Ninth Symphony, Klimt’s mural traces humanity’s longing for happiness, its confrontation with hostile forces and its ultimate redemption through art.

 Close full details